zulip/zulip/templates/zerver/help/search-for-messages.md

 others.
 A quirk in Zulip's current implementation means that if all of your keywords are ignored, we'll return 0 search results.

-## Other notes
+## Messages sent before you joined

-* By default, search only displays messages that you actually received.
-However, if your search is restricted to a stream where you have [access to stream history](/help/stream-permissions), you can search for messages from before you subscribed to the stream (or even joined your Zulip organization).
+In most cases, Zulip only searches messages that you received.
+In particular, this means Zulip will not search messages sent before you joined.

-* To see the list of search operators in-app, click the **gear** (<i class="fa fa-cog"></i>) icon in the upper right, and select **Search operators**.
+However, if a) the search includes a `stream:` operator and b) that stream is either public or [private with shared history](/help/stream-permissions), Zulip will search the entire history of the stream, including messages that were sent before you joined.